babs20/babs-portfolio-nuxt/Content.md

 ### Technologies Used
+- Vue
+- Vuex
+- Fetch API
+- CSS Animations
+- HTML
+- Sass
+- TypeScript

 ---

 ### Project Name
+RehearsalMix - Front End Developer

 ### Project Short Description
+Developed a new feature for RehearsalMix, a music rehearsal app, using modern web development technologies like WebAudio and IndexedDB.

 ### Project Long Description
+As a front-end developer, I was responsible for the development and implementation of a new feature for RehearsalMix, a music rehearsal app.
+This feature allowed users to use custom arrangements of songs in their setlists.
+I took over this project from another developer and was able to complete it and fix some bugs that were present in the previous version.

+The way this feature worked was by taking a full audio recording of the song and splitting its respective song sections then reassembling them in the order that the user specified.
+This feature was developed using modern web development technologies such as Web Audio through Howler's framework.

 ### What I Contributed
+- Development and implementation of a new feature for RehearsalMix using modern web development technologies like WebAudio and IndexedDB
+- Fixing bugs in the previous version of the feature

 ### What I Learned
+- Understanding of how to take over a project from another developer and complete it
+- Understanding of how to use modern web development technologies like WebAudio and IndexedDB
+- Debugging device specific issues and finding a solution to fix them

 ### Technologies Used
+- Web Audio
+- IndexedDB
+- Howler.js
+- TypeScript
+- Sass